Relief in relief: Kendall Graveman delivers ‘electric’ inning without any discomfort in return to Mariners

 “I thought Kendall Graveman was electric,” manager Scott Servais said in a postgame video call.
 “I thought his stuff was just awesome tonight.
 Certainly he hadn’t pitched in a while.
 I was excited to see him out of the bullpen.
 He wanted to get the ball tonight and see how that was going to look.
 That was awesome stuff that he fired out there tonight.”

-Just as home plate umpire John Libka made an emphatic strike-three call on Gallo, the Mariners’ dugout exploded with cheers.
+Just as home-plate umpire John Libka made an emphatic strike-three call on Gallo, the Mariners’ dugout exploded with cheers.
 Graveman’s personality, optimism and perseverance have been infectious with his teammates since the first days of spring training.
 He instantly became a leader on the team.
 They also know what he’s been through with the neck issue.
 Hence, the cheers and their gold-chain gift.

 “It was awesome,” first baseman Evan White said in a postgame video call.
 “To see all the stuff he’s been through, see all the hard work he’s put into it, to be out there and play behind him was awesome.
 We had a big smile on our faces.
 He’s just a guy you love having around.
 He helps us grow on and off the field and he’s, again, a great guy to have in the clubhouse.”